 The EPA requires regular sampling to ensure drinking water safety.
-The Springwater Gardens Water System conducted sampling for bacteria; inorganic; radiological; synthetic organic; volatile organic; lead and copper during 2019.
+The Springwater Gardens Water System conducted sampling for bacteria; inorganic; radiological; lead; copper; synthetic organic; volatile organic contaminant sampling during the prior and current 2021 years.
 Samples were collected for many different contaminants most of which were not detected in the Springwater Gardens Water System water supply.
 The Ohio EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though accurate, are more than one year old.